benbrastmckie/VSCodium/README.md

 Once committed, you can push your commits up to your repository with `Pull, Push -> Push`.
 Note that unless you have added an [SSH key](#SSH-Key), you will need to enter you GitHub password.
 You may also need to configure Git by adding your email (whatever you used to open a GitHub account).
-To do so, open the terminal in VSCode with `ctrl + backtick` and enter the following:
+To do so, open the terminal in VSCodium with `ctrl + backtick` and enter the following:

 ```
 git config --global user.email "your_email@example.com"